2016 Pasig local elections

-Local elections were held in Pasig on May 9, 2016 within the Philippine general election.
+Local elections were held in Pasig on May 9, 2016, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the congressman, and the councilors, six of them in the two districts of the city.

 Background

 Mayor Maria Belen "Maribel" Andaya-Eusebio was on her first term.
 Although eligible for re-election, she did not run.
-Her husband, former Mayor Robert "Bobby" Eusebio ran for her place instead.
+Her husband, former Mayor Robert "Bobby" Eusebio ran in her place instead.
 Eusebio faced independent candidate Odylon Vincent "Odyi" Ramos.

 Vice Mayor Iyo Christian Bernardo was on his first term, and he ran for re-election for second term.
 He was challenged by Baltazar "Val" Iglesias.

 Rep. Roman Romulo was term-limited, and he ran for senator.
-His party chosen his sister, columnist Mons Romulo-Tantoco to run in his place.
-Romulo-Tantoco was challenged by Second District Councilor Richard "Ricky" Eusebio, First District Councilor Christian "Ian" Sia.
+His party chose his sister, columnist Mons Romulo-Tantoco to run in his place.
+Romulo-Tantoco was challenged by Second District Councilor Richard "Ricky" Eusebio and First District Councilor Christian "Ian" Sia.